 Front occupants sit on bucket seats and there's room for two in the backseat.

 - Simulated leather seating surfaces; real leather is optional

-- Auxiliary jack for connecting a portable music player
+- Auxiliary jack for connecting an MP3 player

 - 60/40-split folding rear seat can expand the coupe's trunk